 - 6 hours of English Composition

-- 3 hours of college algebra or quantitative reasoning or statistics (taken from a department of mathematics) or a more advanced mathematics course
+- 3 hours of college algebra or quantitative reasoning (taken from a department of mathematics) or a more advanced mathematics course

 - 6 hours of laboratory science

 - 6 hours of social or behavioral science